Catala-specific questions

 Correctly performing financial computations is hard.
 The precision and rounding rules required may vary from application to application, and should be balanced with performance requirements.

-This is why Catala separates strictly the money
+This is why Catala separates strictly the money type from integers or

-values in Catala, along with explicit casting (see
+decimals.
+Using money values in Catala, along with explicit casting (see

 above), lets the compiler warn you when you're mixing money and non-money